Mikli Diffusion France

 A long-lasting commitment

-Since December 2010, eyewear designer Alain Mikli and the musée du quai Branly have teamed up to enable visually-impaired visitors to have access to the richness of the arts and civilizations from Oceania, Asia, Africa and the Americas, owned by the museum, through the design of tactile interpretations carried out using 3D printing.
-Thanks to a brand new process, visually-impaired visitors may discover artworks and artifacts belonging to the museum’s collections interpreted into reliefs of a quite stunning quality.
-Each tactile interpretation comes along with a text in braille and large print as well as an audio content that describe precisely the tactile elements they explore and put the artwork/artefact in its social and cultural context.
+Since December 2010, eyewear designer Alain Mikli and the musée du quai Branly have teamed up to enable visually-impaired visitors to have access to the richness of the arts and civilizations from Oceania, Asia, Africa and the Americas, owned by the Museum, through the design of tactile interpretations carried out using 3D printing.
+Thanks to a brand new process, visually-impaired visitors can discover artworks and artifacts belonging to the Museum’s collections transcribed into high quality reliefs.
+Each tactile interpretation comes along with a text in braille and large print as well as an audio content that precisely describe the tactile elements they explore and put the artwork/artifact into its social and cultural context.

-With his patronage actions for the musée du quai Branly, Mikli Diffusion France asserts more than ever his commitment to make museums accessible to visually-impaired people.
+More than ever, the patronage offered to the musée du quai Branly is testimony to Mikli Diffusion France's commitment to making museums accessible to visually-impaired people.